 About the Partnership

-To reflect the new challenges arising from the development of the transparency rules while continuing to support the practical exchange between developing and developed countries and serving as a forum to discuss climate negotiation-related topicsthe Partnership was renamed into “Partnership on Transparency into the Paris Agreement” at the partnership meeting held at COP 22 in Marrakech (Morocco).
+To reflect the new challenges arising from the transparency rules while continuing to support the practical exchange between developing and industrialised countries and serving as a forum to discuss climate negotiation-related topics the Partnership was renamed “Partnership on Transparency in the Paris Agreement” at the Partnership Meeting held at COP 22 in Marrakech (Morocco).